-The last field, 'Area where you are ordinarily resident (EU/Non-EU)' seeks to determine your EU status based on the country within which you have been resident for the last number of years.

-While a majority of postgraduate Scholarships awarded by the Council will be offered to citizens of the European Union (EU) or to those whose legal and permanent residence is within a member state of the EU, a proportion of awards may also be offered to exceptional applicants who are not from a member state.

-Applicants deemed to be citizens of the EU are those applicants who are either citizens of Ireland or of a Member State of the European Union AND have been ordinarily resident within a Member State of the EU/Ireland for a continuous period of three out of the five years prior to the application deadline.
-'Ordinarily resident' shall be deemed to refer to the applicant's place of legal and permanent residence.
-The 'ordinarily resident' period for EU citizens will not be deemed as having been interrupted if an absence from that residence has been caused by: training or employment of the applicant or the applicant's spouse or parents; the full-time education of the applicant or her/his spouse; an absence or absences for cultural or personal reasons.
-All other applicants should indicate that they are non-EU.

-Once you have filled in all the requested details, click 'SUBMIT'; the following screen will then be displayed:

-- An email from 'ircapps@research.ie' with the subject 'Irish Research Council Registration Details' will be automatically sent to the email address you have provided. - This email will: - confirm that you have successfully registered as an applicant to the Irish Research Council Online Application System (OLS).
-You only need to do this once. - issue you with a username and password.
+The last two fields, 'Country of Citizenship' and 'Area where you are ordinarily resident (EU/Non-EU)' seek to determine your EU status for the purposes of this Scheme.
+While a majority of Postgraduate Scholarships awarded by the Council will be offered to those who are citizens of the European Union (EU) and whose legal and permanent residence is within a member state of the EU, a proportion of awards may also be offered to exceptional applicants who do not fulfil these requirements.
+For the purposes of this Scheme, applicants who are either citizens of Ireland or of a Member State of the European Union AND have been ordinarily resident within a Member State of the EU/Ireland for a continuous period of three out of the five years prior to the application deadline are deemed to be citizens of the EU. ('Ordinarily resident' shall be deemed to refer to the applicant's place of legal and permanent residence.
+The 'ordinarily resident' period for EU citizens will not be deemed as having been interrupted if an absence from that residence has been caused by: training or employment of the applicant or the applicant's spouse or parents; the full-time education of the applicant or her/his spouse; an absence or absences for cultural or personal reasons).
+All other applicants will be deemed to be non-EU for the purposes of this Scheme.
+Once you have filled in all the requested details, click 'SUBMIT'.
+An email from 'ircapps@research.ie' with the subject 'Irish Research Council Registration Details' will be automatically sent to the email address you have provided.
+This email will issue your username and password and confirm that you have successfully registered as an applicant to the Irish Research Council Online Application System (OLS).